niftycode/covid-19-sh/README.md

 # covid-19-sh

 **Update**: The website showing the infections in [Schleswig-Holstein](https://en.wikipedia.org/wiki/Schleswig-Holstein) is no longer available.
 So, this script will stop with a Traceback.
-But anyone interested in [web scraping](https://en.wikipedia.org/wiki/Web_scraping) might this code useful.
+But anyone interested in [web scraping](https://en.wikipedia.org/wiki/Web_scraping) may find this code useful.

 Visualize Covid-19 infections in the German State of Schleswig-Holstein, inspired by the [Hackerspace Pfaffenhofen](https://github.com/hopfenspace/corona.bayern).